 Sonographers administer ultrasounds, as well as preparing patients for procedures, and reviewing and processing images for interpretation by a physician.
 Job responsibilities also include preparing, maintaining, and operating imaging equipment.
 They often report high levels of job satisfaction.

-Many respiratory therapists have bachelor’s degrees, but an associates can provide entry to the field.
+Many respiratory therapists have bachelor’s degrees, but an associates' degree can provide entry to the field.
 People with this job work with children and adults with respiratory issues performing diagnostic tests, consulting with medical staff, and performing treatments.

 Electricians have fairly long apprenticeships – up to four years! – and require licensure to do their jobs.
 However, that training comes with a paycheck, however small, making it a better financial option for many than the equivalent amount of time in a degree program.